Current Lab Members

 Molecular mechanisms of entry and exit of flagellar proteins / The function of uncharacterized flagellar associated proteins (FAPs)

-For fun: NBA
+For fun: watching the NBA

 Undergraduate/Medical Student, 6 year UMKC medical program

-Investigating different strategies for visualization of F-actin in Chlamydomonas reinhardtii.
+Investigating cytoskeletal dynamics in Chlamydomonas reinhardtii.

-For fun: Running, sleeping, reading, hiking, fishing
+For fun: running, sleeping, reading, hiking, and fishing

 Research Assistant David Mueller (Current: Boston University Medical School)